N

 nice / nice, polite / polite / polite / nice x̌sɬčaw̓t

-noisy or roaring sound. vowel unattested xʷn̓, xʷən̓
+noisy or roaring sound xʷn̓, xʷən̓

 ninety x̌x̌n̓tɬʔupnkst